-The TF spectrogram representation of each vGRF signal for the HC group and different NDDs is shown in Fig. 3.
-Table 4 shows that among the three models-VGG16, AlexNet, and GoogLeNet-VGG16 achieved the highest accuracy for all three TF images of the RF, LF, and SF, with accuracies of 99.91%, 99.82%, and 99.65%, respectively.
+VGG16, AlexNet, and GoogLeNet, VGG16 achieved the highest accuracy for all 3 TF images of the RF, LF, and SF, with accuracies of 99.91%, 99.82%, and 99.65%, respectively.
 While the accuracy percentages suggest that VGG16 outperforms the other models, it is important to note that these conclusions are based on reported metrics alone.
-The AlexNet and GoogLeNet models also performed well, with accuracies ranging from 99.21% to 99.73% for all three signals The specificity, sensitivity, precision, and F1 scores for all models were consistently high, exceeding 99%, indicating strong overall performance in classifying vGRFs from spectrogram images.
-However, to avoid overstating the results, we acknowledge the need for statistical validation in future work.
+The AlexNet and GoogLeNet models also performed well, with accuracies ranging from 99.21% to 99.73% for all 3 signals.
+All models specificity, sensitivity, precision, and F1 scores were consistently high, exceeding 99%, indicating strong overall performance in classifying vGRFs from spectrogram images.
+However, we acknowledge the need for statistical validation in future work to avoid overstating the results.

-Given that both CNNs and BiLSTM utilize features derived from the same TF transform method, these results suggest that CNNs generally demonstrate superior performance over BiLSTM for analyzing vGRF signals when employing 2D feature representations versus 1D feature representations.
+Given that both CNNs and BiLSTM utilize features derived from the same TF transform method, these results suggest that CNNs perform better than BiLSTM for analyzing vGRF signals when employing 2D versus 1D feature representations.
 It is important to note that this study did not include hyperparameter optimization, which may have impacted its performance.

-In this study, we aim to further explore the patterns of gait signals, specifically the RF, LF, and SF, to discern which signal provides more informative insights into the classification of various NDDs.
+In this study, we aim to explore the patterns of gait signals, specifically the RF, LF, and SF, to discern which signal provides more informative insights into the classification of various NDDs.
 RF signal had better accuracy in GoogLeNet, VGG16, and BiLSTM.
 Only in AlexNet, LF showed a better result with 99.82%, which is only 0.35% more accurate than RF signal.